fairdirect/foodrescue-app/README.md

 TODO

 **Specific code style hints for QML:**

+* **Import namespaces.** All Qt5 provided QML is imported without a namespace – this is the "default stuff" that should be available directly.
+Everything else should be imported using a namespace, because only then it's clear where to look up documentation of an element found in the source code.
+(Also Kirigami uses some of the same names as Qt QML, which would add to the confusion without namespaces; e.g. Action, Label.)
+So all Kirigami QML imports are `import … as Kirigami` and all QML elements defined in the C++ part of this same application are imported as `import … as Local`.

 * **Visual order.** Order code elements as much as possible in the order they will appear in the user interface (top to bottom, left to right).
 If that means mixing contained QML types and QML attributes, so be it.